-- 7. Add the date certified and the name of each certified participant to a Certificate of Completion (PDF; 1 page) found in the Facilitation Guide > Section 7: Accessing Facilitation Resources. - 8.
-Attach the certificates to participants in individual e-mails.
-In the e-mail, remind participants that they have access to the course materials for nine months.
+7. Add the date certified and the name of each certified participant to a Certificate of Completion (PDF; 1 page) found in the Facilitation Guide > Section 7: Accessing Facilitation Resources.

+- 8. Attach the certificates to participants in individual e-mails.
+In the e-mail, remind participants that they have access to the course materials for nine months - 9.
+After all participants have been certified and notified return the Facilitation tab > Certify Participants and click Close Course.
+Remember once a course is close participants can no longer be certified.